The presidential hopeful's plan would raise the federal minimum wage by more than 60 percent.

 JOIN THE FIGHT: NFIB continues to advocate against minimum wage increases across the country.

+Clinton went on to say that she would “encourage other communities to go even higher,” The Washington Times reported.
 And while the debate around minimum wage increases looks like it’ll continue to be a sticking point for whoever emerges from the Democratic party, recent studies have pointed to the damaging effects of minimum wage increases—including leading to lower profits, fewer jobs and overqualified workers.

 *Note: This news coverage does not equate to an endorsement of any candidate by NFIB.